-The first step in faking a facelift with concealer is to find the right concealer formula for you, which largely depends on your skin type.
+The first step in faking a facelift with concealer is to find the best concealer formula for you, which largely depends on your skin type.
 A common mistake people make when trying to sculpt their faces with concealer is choosing a product that’s simply too matte for them.
 This can be particularly problematic for those with dry skin because these formulas can emphasize dry patches and texture.

 When it comes to sculpting your face to give the appearance of lifted features, choose a shade that’s one to two shades lighter than the concealer you use to cover blemishes.
-In order to avoid looking overdone or unnatural, we recommend resisting the temptation to over highlight the skin as this can create a harsh look.
-The trick to making this work is to pick a shade that just lightly contrasts with your natural skin tone which will be perfect for bringing a natural highlight in the desired areas.
+In order to avoid looking overdone or unnatural, we recommend resisting the temptation to over-highlight the skin as this can create a harsh look.
+The trick to making this work is to pick a shade that just lightly contrasts with your natural skin tone, which will be perfect for bringing a natural highlight in the desired areas.

 The new popular technique is to apply concealer under the eyes with one swipe starting at the inner corner and continuing just a bit onto the darkness under the eyes.
 Then create one more swipe starting near the outer corner of the eyes and dragging up slightly towards the temple.
 This creates the illusion of lifted eyes and cheekbones by bringing the highlight up and outwards, rather than down the cheeks.

-For chin: Creating a defined chin and jawline can make a big difference in achieving an overall lifted look.
+Creating a defined chin and jawline can make a big difference in achieving an overall lifted look.
 First, lightly shade just under the chin with a concealer that’s one or two shades darker than your skin, and make sure to blend it in to avoid harsh lines.
 Then, trace the jawline with the same darker concealer to give the jaw a more defined appearance.
 Lastly, for extra dimension, use the lighter concealer that you used under the eyes to add a small dab to the center of the chin, and blend.

 Discover more tips & tricks